h365chen/cicd-as-autograder/docs/src/procedure.md

 ```

-By default, `glab` uses `gitlab.com` as the default hostname, which means if you
+By default, `glab` uses `gitlab.com` as the default hostname.
+This means that if
-are not in a git repo, it will assume you are trying to contacting `gitlab.com`
+you are not inside a Git repository, it will assume you are trying to contact
-by default.
-You can change it to match your need for convenience.
+`gitlab.com`.
+You can change this default setting to better suit your needs.

-Here are some changes I made to match my need.
+Here are some changes I made to match my setup:

 ```yaml
 check_update: false